privcount/privcount/doc/TorEvents.markdown

 PrivCount implements the following events, listed in the typical order they would occur for a single client connection.

-PrivCount tries to capture all Tor network traffic for its traffic modelling.
+PrivCount tries to capture all non-directory Tor network traffic for its traffic modelling.
 Some other events are issued selectively based on the type of traffic: this is a work in progress.

 ### PRIVCOUNT_DNS_RESOLVED